Explore the Backcountry With a Colorado Hut Trip

 Sitting along the Continental Divide near Pagosa Springs in southwest Colorado, Pass Creek Yurt offers a cozy base for doing it all — or nothing at all — in the surrounding Wolf Creek backcountry.
 After a day of surveying the surrounding snow-cloaked wilderness, prepare a great meal and gather around the fire for a relaxing evening of games and competitive storytelling.
 All you need to bring is food, sleeping bags and a desire to be enchanted by the mountains.

-More Colorado huts
+More Colorado Huts

-Huts for Summer Camping: Hut touring isn’t just a winter activity.
+Hut touring isn’t just a winter activity.
 Most systems are also available in the warm-weather months as an alternative to tent or primitive camping for backcountry hikers and bikers.

-8 tips for Your Hut Trip
+8 Tips for Your Hut Trip

 While backcountry hut trips can offer the experience of a lifetime, they’re no walk in the park.
 Physical stamina, map skills and preparedness are all crucial for a good time.